KavyaKandhway/Teams-CLone/README.md

 A Flutter Application with video calling, chatting and image sharing features along with user authentication just like MS teams.

 ### Installing the application
-Download the apk from the link below in your mobile and install it. https://drive.google.com/drive/folders/1gHjcrDWLsO5rBrCuMENqlbpgkYoyT3NA?usp=sharing
+Download the apk from link below in your mobile and install it. https://drive.google.com/drive/folders/1gHjcrDWLsO5rBrCuMENqlbpgkYoyT3NA?usp=sharing

 In case there is a problem while installing try checking for the permissions in your mobile settings.
 Permission to install from google drive should be granted.